rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-2-reference-to-parent.md

 ```

 As can be seen two components are defined, one of which is cyclic since path
 `p := (d,f,d)` connects node `d` with itself.
-Despite not being a tree, this
+Despite that, this encoding can
-encoding scheme can be used to encode all of the edges while sticking to the
-index-order of `n`.
+be used to encode all of the edges while sticking to the index-order of `n`.

-However, and since this encoding scheme is by default backwards-oriented,
+However, since this encoding scheme is by default backwards-oriented, cycles
-such cycles can be detected with ease.
-That is because there must then be an
+can be detected with ease.
+That is because there must then be an edge that is
-edge that is oriented against the default orientation - i.e. `(4,6)`.
-Hence,
+oriented against the default orientation - i.e. `(4,6)`.
+Hence, verifying that
-verifying that each parent index in `d` is lower than the current index
+each parent index in `d` is lower than the current index in `r` allows to
-in `r` allows to detect cycles.
+detect cycles.

 * `(d[i] < r[i])` must be true for any `(i in [1,#n])`